2013 Radda airstrike: Target of the airstrike

+Aftermath

 Response

 The strike produced outrage across Yemen, further adding to local discontent over American airstrikes.
 The backlash AQAP faced from the Yemeni public the wake of the Ministry of Defense attack earlier in the month was effectively usurped by anger at the US.
 In Radda, protestors blocked the road connecting the city to Sanaa by the morning of 13 December as the bodies of those killed were displayed on the streets by their relatives.
 The protesters, mainly men from the Qayfah tribe, agreed to reopen the road by the next day as the government agreed to negotiate with the victims.
 Upon the agreement, the victims were taken for burial at their villages by dozens of tribesmen.

 Hooria Mashhour, Yemen's Minister of Human Rights, condemned the strike and wrote an op-ed for The Washington Post criticizing US reliance on drones to fight AQAP.
 Mashhour argued that, by traumatizing the general population through civilian deaths, drone strikes such as the one in Radda inadvertently help AQAP recruit disgruntled Yemenis.
 She also criticized President Abdrabbuh Mansour Hadi's endorsement of drones, writing: "no leader can legitimately approve the extrajudicial killing of his own citizens."

 Several United Nations officials voiced criticism over the strike, and urged compensation for the victims.
 Christof Heyns, the UN special rapporteur on extrajudicial, summary, or arbitrary executions, suggested that the strike was a violation of international humanitarian law and questioned the targeting process of US forces.
 Juan E. Mendez, the UN expert on torture, called the strike illegitimate and said it amounted to "cruel, inhuman or degrading treatment" of civilians.
 Amnesty International USA advocacy advisor Naureen Shah criticized the US for its opaqueness regarding the strike, and claimed that "it's taking a truly warped approach to accountability, leaking blanket denials of civilian casualties that are impossible to assess when so much basic information is withheld from the public."

 Upon being questioned about the strike during a press conference, State Department deputy spokesperson Marie Harf said "Obviously, broadly speaking, we take every effort to minimize civilian casualties in counterterrorism operations—broadly speaking—without speaking to this one specifically."
 JSOC chief Votel, as well as US Central Command head Lloyd Austin, were frustrated by the Obama administration's relative silence and ambiguity concerning the strike at the time.
 They believed it was a valid operation against a group of militants, but was capitalized off of by AQAP due to misconceptions of civilian deaths.
 The generals, among other defense officials, viewed the situation as an example as to why military officials should be given more freedom in openly discussing and defending drone strikes they conduct.